 Spanish Dictator Francisco Franco's Remains Can Be Moved, Court Rules

-The Supreme Court in Spain has waded into a decades-long controversy by ruling unanimously on Tuesday that the government can exhume the remains of former dictator Gen. Francisco Franco from a towering monument outside of Madrid.
+The Supreme Court in Spain has waded into a decades-long controversy by ruling unanimously on Tuesday that the government can, against family wishes, exhume the remains of former dictator Gen. Francisco Franco from a towering monument outside of Madrid.

 Critics say keeping the leader's remains at the massive mausoleum glorifies Franco's fascist regime.
 Detractors of the decision argue that moving his remains only opens old wounds that never fully healed after the Spanish Civil War ended in 1939.